denisdefreyne/fast-aleck/README.md

 How fast is it really?
 ----------------------

-Here are the results of a benchmark in which a copy of Alice's Adventures in Wonderland is typographically enhanced 5000 times (see ruby/bench.rb):
+Here are the results of a benchmark in which a copy of Alice's Adventures in Wonderland is typographically enhanced (see ruby/bench.rb):

 	                                   user     system      total        real
 	alice-rubypants (x10)         14.620000   0.470000  15.090000 ( 15.088082)